reimagined/resolve/examples/todo/README.md

 );
 ```

-The [createActions](https://reimagined.github.io/resolve/packages/resolve-redux/#createactions) function generates the dispatchable **Redux Actions** from a **ReSolve Aggregate**.
+The [createActions](../../packages/resolve-redux/README.md#createactions) function generates the dispatchable **Redux Actions** from a **reSolve Aggregate**.
 The module exports **Redux Actions** collected from all aggregates.

 The last missing element is a **Redux Reducer**.
-You can create a default reducer based on the reSolve view models with the [createViewModelsReducer](https://reimagined.github.io/resolve/packages/resolve-redux/#createviewmodelsreducer) method as follows:
+You can create a default reducer based on the reSolve view models with the [createViewModelsReducer](../../packages/resolve-redux/README.md#createviewmodelsreducer) method as follows:

 ```jsx
 // ./client/reducers/index.js